anto-richard/AngularCalculation/README.md

-# AngularCalculation
+# AngularCalculation:

-# Web Page for Mathematical Calculations using Angular
+# Web Page for Mathematical Calculations using Angular...

 ## AIM:
-To design a dynamic website to perform mathematical calculations using Angular Framwork
+To design a dynamic website to perform mathematical calculations using Angular Framwork.

 ## DESIGN STEPS: